nbrest/kamehouse/README.md

 * Maven
 * Jenkins for CI
 * Trello for organizing tasks
-* Postman for automated API tests
+* Postman for API tests
 * Sonarcube, Codacy, Codefactor, Codecov for quality checks

 *********************